Are you looking for a screw-free solution to connect two pieces of wood? If you have access to a laser cutter, we might have just the thing for you.

 While HDPE and POM can work, they are quite slippery materials, which may affect the strength of the joint.
 It would be more suitable to use a version with a form-fit connection for these materials.

-Possible applications
+Possible Applications

 This joint truly shines when there is a need to create a large quantity of parts.
 It not only saves a considerable amount of time during assembly but also reduces costs on fasteners.
 Moreover, it can be used to create a wide range of furniture, boxes, sculptures, and more.
 As an example, we have created a simple side table using 9mm birch ply to demonstrate its practicality.

-Future improvements
+Future Improvements

-A potential additional version of this joint could utilize a form fit to hold the parts together, in contrast to the press-fit.
+A potential additional version of this joint could utilise a form fit to hold the parts together, in contrast to the press-fit.
 One idea is to extend the tenon above the mortise surface and add stepped 'hooks' on both sides.
 When the wedge is inserted, these hooks would be pressed over the edges of the mortise, securely locking it in place.
 This design could even potentially pull the two parts together during engagement.

 (The fox wedge mortise and tenon joint. illustration from this website )